uaf-math/calc1/index.md

 >
 > * [Written Homework (WRH)](writtenhomework) is no longer turned in for a grade.
 However, any student who intends to pass this class must still work every problem by the due date.
 See the completion dates on the updated schedule.
 >
-> * [Quizzes](quizzes) are now take-home.
-Blank Quizzes will be posted on the Quiz tab (at left) on Monday morning 8 am (AK time).
-They are due Tuesday by 12 noon (AK time).
+> * <span style="color:orange">**UPDATED.**</span>  [Quizzes](quizzes) are now take-home.
+Blank Quizzes will be posted on the Quiz tab (at left) on Tuesday morning at 8 am (AK time).
+They are due Wednesday by 5 pm (AK time), but we expect most students to complete them by the end of the day Tuesday.
+No late quizzes will be accepted!
 Students should scan or photograph or save their work as a PDF and submit it via a Google Forms link which will also be on the [Quizzes tab](quizzes).
-Quizzes will be corrected but only graded based on completion and effort.
+Quizzes will be corrected, but the grade will be assigned based on completion and effort.
 >
 > * We are trying to determine what arrangements, if any, can be made for proctoring Proficiencies and Exams.
 We will post information about this here, and post a revised syllabus, when that becomes clear.
 >